slemanz/ADVANCED_EMBEDDED_C/TDD/testing_way/README.md

 With tests passing, we refactor the bit manipulation into a helper function, convertLedNumberToBit(), to improve readability.
 This follows the TDD cycle: after making a test pass, we improve the code without changing behavior.

+The test TurnOffAnyLed initially fails because the simple TurnOff implementation turns off all LEDs.
+To properly test masking (turning off one LED without affecting others), we first implement TurnAllOn (using 0xffff) and refactor magic numbers into enums (ALL_LEDS_ON, ALL_LEDS_OFF).
+Then, TurnOff uses bitwise AND with the complement of the LED bit: `*ledsAddress &= ~(convertLedNumberToBit(ledNumber));`.

+We learn the hardware LEDs are write-only, meaning the driver cannot read their state.
+To simulate this, we introduce ledsImage, a private variable that mirrors the LED states.
+All operations now update ledsImage and write it to virtualLeds via a new updateHardware() function.
+This ensures the driver works correctly regardless of hardware readability.